 The Isle of Man trust laws protect trust owners, to a certain degree, from forced heirship or rights that may arise through marriage/former marriage.
 Nonetheless, investors are advised to seek proper counsel on the applicable laws, especially when the assets placed in the trust are located in a foreign territory.

 Our team specializing in the Isle of Man trust law can give you more details about the laws in force and the provisions for the enforcement of foreign judgments.
+You are also invited to contact us if you need advice on how to set up a bank account for a local entity.

 Trustee services in the Island of Man